dansand/materialTransformations/README.md

-Now the graph is set up, here is how we could can add conditions for the transition form one material to a another.
+Now the graph is set up, we want to add conditions for the transformation from one material to another.
+This is done using the `add_transition()` method.
 For instance, given an Underworld2 function (depthFn) that returns the depth, we could specify that _matname1_ transforms to _matname2_ when the depth is less than 0.5:

 ```
 DG.add_transition((matname1,matname2), depthFn, operator.lt, 0.5)